TylerLeonhardt/SecretManagement.LastPass/README.md

 ##### [switch] wsl
 Call lpass CLI through Windows Subsystem for Linux (WSL).

+##### [switch] Detailed
+All records will be returned as hashtable.
+Notes and regular credentials.
+In turn, Notes and URL field from the credential will also be returned.

 ##### Path
 Custom path to the lpass CLI